IanCullings/IanCullings.github.io/_posts/2019-1-8-Welcome.md

 * Air Travel: I've never been a huge fan of flying, and due to the time change I'll be landing in Spain in what is 2am Eastern Time
 * Jet lag: Like most college students I'm a big fan of sleep, and thus not too excited to be jet lagged

 Look for my next post in a few days once I arrive!
 And for all of you readers, I would love to hear from you.
-Please comment or message me while I'm there, and if you're really interested you can sign up down below to recieve email updates from whenever I post.
+Please comment or message me while I'm there, and let me know if you have any travel recommendations!

 Until next time,